What Dental Services Does Medicaid Cover for Adults?

 Variability in Coverage by State

-• No Coverage: Some states, such as Alabama and Tennessee (prior to 2023), offer no dental coverage at all for general adult enrollees.
+• No Coverage: Certain states, such as Alabama and Tennessee (prior to 2023), do not provide any dental coverage for general adult enrollees.

-• Emergency-Only Services: States like Florida and Mississippi restrict coverage to emergency dental services aimed at relieving pain and infection.
+• Emergency-Only Services: States like Florida and Mississippi restrict coverage to emergency dental services aimed at alleviating pain and infection.

-• Limited Services: States such as Texas and South Carolina provide a limited set of services, covering fewer than 100 diagnostic, preventive, and minor restorative procedures.
+• Limited Services: States such as Texas and South Carolina offer a restricted set of services, covering fewer than 100 procedures.
 Annual spending caps are typically set at $1,000 or less per patient.

-• Extensive Coverage: An increasing number of states, including California, New York, and Washington, now offer a more comprehensive mix of dental services for adult Medicaid recipients.
+• Extensive Coverage: An increasing number of states—including California, New York, and Washington—now offer a more comprehensive range of dental services for adult Medicaid recipients.
 This includes diagnostic, preventive, and major restorative procedures with annual limits often exceeding $1,000 per person.

-As of 2023, seven states plus Washington D.C. are categorized as providing “extensive” adult dental benefits through Medicaid—an increase from just three states in 2020.
-However, most states still fall into the “limited” coverage category.
+As of 2023, nine states plus Washington D.C. provide extensive dental benefits through Medicaid, a notable increase from just three states in 2020.
+However, the majority still fall into the limited coverage category.

 Specific Procedures Covered